Islandora-Collaboration-Group/ISLE/docs/contributor-docs/build-guide-v111.md

   * isle-apache https://github.com/Islandora-Collaboration-Group/isle-apache
   * isle-mysql https://github.com/Islandora-Collaboration-Group/isle-mysql

-* Git clone the forked ISLE project git repo to your local development laptop or workstation.
+* Git clone the forked ISLE project git repo to your local development workstation.

 * Git clone the forked ISLE images git repos into a sibling "images" directory

-* Git clone the forked ISLE-Documentation git repo to your local development laptop or workstation.
+* Git clone the forked ISLE-Documentation git repo to your local development workstation.

 * Git checkout (make new) release branch in each repo for each image starting with and descending in this order:
   * isle-ubuntu-basebox